changingspatialities/changingspatialities/content/en/talk/Public Talk at Iliauni/index.md

 # Summary.
 An optional shortened abstract.
-summary: Public Talk (in Georgian) at Iliauni Research Seminar Series - "Tbilisi as a Space for Urban Encounters".
+summary: Research Talk (in Georgian) at Iliauni Research Seminar Series - "Tbilisi as a Space for Urban Encounters".

 tags:
 - Public Talk